conmeehan/conmeehan.github.io/PathogenDataCourse/IntroToPhylodynamics.md

 ## Prerequisites
 * It is recommended that you have [Notepad++ (Windows)](https://notepad-plus-plus.org/downloads/) or [BBEdit (Mac)](https://www.barebones.com/products/bbedit/) for viewing fasta files; most linux default editors can do this.
-* It is recommended that you have followed the [Concepts in Computer Programming](https://conmeehan.github.io/PathogenDataCourse/ConceptsInComputerProgramming), [UNIX tutorial (basics)](https://conmeehan.github.io/UNIXtutorial) and [Setting up and using conda](https://conmeehan.github.io/PathogenDataCourse/Worksheets/CondaInstallAndUse) tutorials if you are going to do the RAxML-NG via terminal worksheet.
+* It is recommended that you have followed the [Concepts in Computer Programming](https://conmeehan.github.io/PathogenDataCourse/ConceptsInComputerProgramming)
-* It is recommended that you have followed the [Introduction to R](https://conmeehan.github.io/PathogenDataCourse/IntroToR) tutorial if you are going to do the visualising phylogenetic trees in R worksheet.

 ## Order of tutorial